KennethFam/My-Learning-Journey/Backend/JavaScript/Authentication/passportJS.md

 - To store sessions in `MongoDB`, you can use a library called `connect-mongo`.
 [Check out this video here.](https://youtu.be/J1qXK66k1y4?list=PLYQSCk-qyTW2ewJ05f_GKHtTIzjynDgjK)

+- On the browser, the session cookie should show up as `connect.sid`.
+When a request is sent, the server gets this cookie and checks if the session is valid.
+To view cookies, inspect the page, go to `Application`, and look under `Storage`.

 ### Secret
 - To create a secret to sign a cookie, you can just use the code below to generate a random secret and store that secret as an environment variable
     ```shell